gemstone/root-dev/README.md

 </ItemGroup>
 ```

+In this example, dependencies are configured as local project references only for the `Development` build configuration.
+Otherwise, any other build configuration, e.g., the common `Release` or `Debug` configurations, will reference the dependency via the associated package repository, e.g., NuGet.

 #### Managing git for Multiple Repositories

-In this example, dependencies are referenced as project references only for the `Development` build configuration, otherwise any other build configuration, e.g., the common `Release` or `Debug`, will reference the associated NuGet package.

 When developing using the [gemstone.sln](gemstone.sln) be mindful that only one GitHub repository can be active at once from within Visual Studio.
 To check-in changes to a particular repo, click the :electric_plug: icon for "Manage Connections" on the "Team Explorer" window.
 When the "Manage Connections" panel is opened, navigate to the "Local Git Repositories" list visible at the bottom of the panel, then right-click on desired repo and select "Open".
-The selected repo will now be active, procede as normal for GitHub operations on that project repository.
+The selected repo will now be active &mdash; proceed as normal for GitHub operations on that project repository.